Content updated on November 16th.

 - 6 years since its enactment, the ACA is a complex, interdependent set of rules that is now firmly entrenched.
 Improving, repealing and replacing…whatever happens, it won’t be quick.
 Repealing any or all provisions without replacing and keeping all inter-dependencies in mind is not realistic – loss of coverage to 22 million people hangs in the balance.

 - Any changes are unlikely to be effective before 2019.
 Think about this: the ACA was enacted into law in 2010, yet the employer mandate only got enforced in 2015!
-Helen Karakoudas, Director of ACA Insights and our former Director of Education has written an excellent LinkedIn post explaining this further and comes to the same conclusion: we are in this for the long ride.
+This great LinkedIn post explains this further and comes to the same conclusion: we are in this for the long ride.

 - The associated penalties around enforcing the employer mandate represent a significant source of revenue for the IRS – not something they will let go of quickly, especially since they spent a lot of that money already, for building the infrastructure and funding the premium tax credits (PTCs), which the government has already paid out.
 With an existing, enormous federal deficit, which Republicans have consistently vowed to reduce, these funds will continue to be desperately needed, until that too can be replaced.